igrishaev/pg/doc/020-client.md

 ## Cancelling a query

 Sometimes, a poorly composed query might hang.
-If you have a reference to the connection that as spawned such a query, you may cancel it.
+If you have a reference to the connection that has spawned such a query, you may cancel it.
 Cancelling a query requires a new connection to be opened and thus is usually done in a separate thread.

-Imagine you're running a long query in a future:
+Imagine you're running a long query in the future:

 ~~~clojure
 (def fut